Rounak-stha/AOC/README.md

 # Advent of Code: Challenge Accepted

 These challenges are written in JS with Deno as the runtime, so make sure you have deno installed on your system.
-If you do not want to use deno, make sure you replace the following in every file with corresponding import from node instead
+If you do not want to use node instead, make sure you replace the following in every file with corresponding import from node:

 ```js
 import { join } from '@std/path/join